CiscoDevNet/api-insights-openapi-rulesets/NESTED_REFS_SOLUTION.md

       $ref: '#/components/schemas/PolicySeverity'  # Nested ref
 ```

-The broken reference `#/components/schemas/PolicySeverity` was not being caught in both OAS 3.0.x and 3.1.x specs.
+Broken nested references like `#/components/schemas/PolicySeverity` were not being caught in either OAS 3.0.x or 3.1.x specs by the existing validator.
+While the validator correctly identifies broken references at the top level, it fails to detect them when they are nested within sibling properties of a `$ref`.

 ### Issue 2: Undefined Required Properties